SDE-based Monte Carlo dose calculation for proton therapy validated against Geant4: Methods

-As shown in \cite{Gott}, the Lynch--Dahl approximation accurately models the effects of Coulomb elastic scattering for scattering angles up to \(\sim2.5\sigma_E\).
+\textbf{Large angle elastic scattering via experimental data.} As shown in \cite{Gott}, the Lynch--Dahl approximation accurately models the effects of Coulomb elastic scattering for scattering angles up to \(\sim2.5\sigma(E)\).
 Beyond that, the light Gaussian tails fall too quickly to match the heavier tails of Moli\`ere's distribution.
 Computing these heavier tails requires an expensive root finding step \cite[Eq.\ (19)]{Gott}.
 Moli\`ere's theory also gives no insight into the contributions from nuclear and nuclear-Coulomb effects.
-Thus, we turn instead to nuclear data libraries to model elastic scattering angles above \(2.5\sigma_E\).
-Also, we note that although \(2.5\sigma_E\) is energy-dependent, we fix \(2.5\sigma_E=0.04\) radians as a cut-off throughout our simulations in Section \ref{sec:results}.
-This is done for the sake of computational efficiency, since a change in \(2.5\sigma_E\) requires a re-evaluation of the nuclear data.
-Furthermore, for energies above 10 MeV, 0.04 radians is a good approximation of \(2.5\sigma_E\) in water.
+Thus, we turn instead to nuclear data libraries to model elastic scattering angles above \(2.5\sigma(E)\).
+Also, we note that although \(2.5\sigma(E)\) is energy-dependent, we fix \(2.5\sigma(E)=0.02\) radians as a cut-off throughout our simulations in Section \ref{sec:results}.
+This is done for the sake of computational efficiency, since a change in \(2.5\sigma(E)\) requires a re-evaluation of the nuclear data.
+Furthermore, for energies above 10 MeV, 0.02 radians is a good approximation of \(2.5\sigma(E)\) for {elements seen in proton beam therapy}.

-Consider a proton with configuration $x = (E,R,\Omega)\in\mathcal{C}$ travelling through a medium consisting of a single element.
 We primarily use the {\it ENDF/B-VIII.1} data library, and refer to {\it JEFF-4.0} for elements not included in {\it ENDF/B-VIII.1}.
 For all elements except hydrogen, the scattering cross sections are given by {\it LAW=5} and {\it LTP=12} \cite[Section 6.2.7]{osti_1425114}.
+Consider a proton with configuration $x = (E,R,\Omega)\in\mathcal{C}$ travelling through a medium consisting of a single element.
 This format expresses the scattering cross section as